mdx-workshop/mdx-submissions21/paper.md

 1. Train single-target separation models (TFC-TDF-U-Net v2) for each source.
 2. Train the Mixer while freezing the pretrained weights of the separation models.

-## Performance on the MUSDB Benchmark
+## Performance on the MUSDB18 Benchmark

-We compare our models with current state-of-the-art models on the MUSDB benchmark using the SiSEC2018 version of the SDR metric (BSS Eval v4 framewise multi-channel SDR).
-We report the median SDR over all 50 songs in the MUSDB test set.
+We compare our models with current state-of-the-art models on the MUSDB18 benchmark using the SiSEC2018 version of the SDR metric (BSS Eval v4 framewise multi-channel SDR).
+We report the median SDR over all 50 songs in the MUSDB18 test set.
 Only models for Leaderboard A were evaluated since our submissions for Leaderboard B uses the MUSDB test set as part of the training set.

-We summarize the MusDB18 benchmark performance of KUIELab-MDX-Net.
+We summarize the MUSDB18 benchmark performance of KUIELab-MDX-Net.
 We compare it to recent state-of-the-art models: TFC-TDF-U-Net v1 [@choi:2020], X-UMX [@sawata2021all], Demucs [@defossez:2021], D3Net [@d3net:2021], ResUNetDecouple+ [@kong:2021].
 We also include our baselines to validate our architectural design.
 Even though our models were downsized for the MDX Challenge, we can see that it gives superior performance over the state-of-the-art models and achieves the best SDR for every instrument except 'bass.'
 Also, it is notable that TFC-TDF-U-Net v2 with Mixer (i.e., v2 + Mixer) outperforms the existing methods except for 'vocals' even without blending with Demucs.

 |                 | vocals | drums | bass | other |